 5. Meta Descriptions Matter

 Meta descriptions are small snippets of text, usually up to 155 characters in length, which appear in Google listings below your page names.
 They serve to provide a summary of the page’s content and entice people to click.
 They’re very important for SEO purposes, and it’s vital to get them right.

 Firstly, make sure that you stick to the character limit because any text beyond that limit won’t even appear on Google’s pages.
 Next, make sure the content is relevant and interesting, and try to include a call to action to get people clicking.

 A call to action or CTA is a phrase that encourages users to take a certain action, like clicking on a link, adding a product to their basket, or browsing a certain page on the site.
 CTAs are really important aspects of effective site design, and they need to be well-written in order to actually have an effect.

-You can find guides online to help you write an effective call to action, and you should always make sure that the CTAs are relevant to your content when you’re running a general store, a niche store, or some specific site like AustralianWritings.
+You can find guides online to help you write an effective call to action, and you should always make sure that the CTAs are relevant to your content when you’re running a general store or a niche store.

 Getting the bounce rate down on eCommerce store or for your posts and pages can feel like a challenge at first, but with these tips, you can gradually start to reduce that rate and encourage more and more users to stick around on your site and find out more about your brand.

 John Peterson is a journalist with 4 years experience working at the London magazine “Shop&Buy”.
 He is a professional mini-tennis player and has written a novel entitled “His Heart”.
 You can find him on Facebook.